LeoPlanche/DAIseg/README.md

 The user needs to provide a demograhic model, a list of samples, the associated bcf files and callability file.

 The demography is in a .json file and closely written as in [msprime](https://tskit.dev/msprime/docs/stable/demography.html), it contains:
  - A list of populations, `pop`, each population can take attributes `outgroup`, `ingroup` or `ancestral`.
 Attributes `outgroup` and `ingroup` are incompatible with each other, but a population may have both attribute `ancestral` and `ingroup` or `outgroup`.
-Actually to define the non admixed ancestry, it is necessary to add attribute `ancestral` to the population with attribute `ingroup`.
+To define the non admixed ancestry, it is necessary to add attribute `ancestral` to the population with attribute `ingroup`.

    Let us give two quick examples.
    To detect Neanderthal, Denisovan and non introgressed segments in Papuans, the `outgroup` populations would be Africans and Eurasians (see [cite]), the `ingroup` would be Papuans and the `ancestral` Neanderthal, Denisovan and Papuans (non introgressed).
 To detect Neanderthal and non introgressed segments in modern europeans, the `outgroup` populations could be Africans and Neanderthals (see [citeAnna]), the `ingroup` modern Europeans and the `ancestral` Neanderthal and modern Europeans.